If your Snake plant has yellowing, drooping leaves standing atop the moldy soil, you have overwatered them.

 Snake Plant does not require constant care.
 Instead, Snake Plants take more care of your health than you need to care for this plant.

-They can grow indoors with less lighting conditions, take less space, looks aesthetic, purify the room, and provide more oxygen to other plants.
+They can grow indoors with less lighting, take less space, look aesthetic, purify the room, and provide more oxygen to other plants.
 Hence, making Snake Plants an ideal indoor plant.